 Many of us can probably think back to times when we’ve been passed over for things.
-Like maybe a school yard game, a get together, or a promotion at work.
+Like maybe a schoolyard game, a get-together, or a promotion at work.
 Those moments don’t feel good.
 They can even be crushing.
 But it doesn’t always have to be that way.
-Today’s section out of Exodus is one of those moments when being passed over is not only a good thing, but a great thing.
+Today’s section out of Exodus is one of those moments when being passed over is not only a good thing but a great thing.

-In the last post on the Messiah in Exodus I wrote a lot about the nature of the book itself.
+In the last post on the Messiah in Exodus, I wrote a lot about the nature of the book itself.
 God pronounces salvation for a people in desperate need of it.
 It’s the central message of the Messiah.
 As the process unfolds for Israel, God wrecks Egypt with plague after plague.
 All of which are designed to dethrone their imagined gods.
-Prior to the final judgement, God announces to Moses a ceremonial feast for all those who had given their allegiance to Him.
+Prior to the final judgment, God announces to Moses a ceremonial feast for all those who had given their allegiance to Him.
 It becomes known as the Passover.

 “The Lord said to Moses and Aaron in the land of Egypt, “This month shall be for you the beginning of months.
 It shall be the first month of the year for you.
 Tell all the congregation of Israel that on the tenth day of this month every man shall take a lamb according to their fathers’ houses, a lamb for a household.
 And if the household is too small for a lamb, then he and his nearest neighbor shall take according to the number of persons; according to what each can eat you shall make your count for the lamb.
 Your lamb shall be without blemish, a male a year old.
 You may take it from the sheep or from the goats, and you shall keep it until the fourteenth day of this month, when the whole assembly of the congregation of Israel shall kill their lambs at twilight.
 “Then they shall take some of the blood and put it on the two doorposts and the lintel of the houses in which they eat it.
 They shall eat the flesh that night, roasted on the fire; with unleavened bread and bitter herbs they shall eat it.
 Do not eat any of it raw or boiled in water, but roasted, its head with its legs and its inner parts.
 And you shall let none of it remain until the morning; anything that remains until the morning you shall burn.
 In this manner you shall eat it: with your belt fastened, your sandals on your feet, and your staff in your hand.
 And you shall eat it in haste.
 It is the Lord ‘s Passover.
 For I will pass through the land of Egypt that night, and I will strike all the firstborn in the land of Egypt, both man and beast; and on all the gods of Egypt I will execute judgments: I am the Lord.
 The blood shall be a sign for you, on the houses where you are.
 And when I see the blood, I will pass over you, and no plague will befall you to destroy you, when I strike the land of Egypt.
 “This day shall be for you a memorial day, and you shall keep it as a feast to the Lord; throughout your generations, as a statute forever, you shall keep it as a feast.”